Color Palette from Image

 Why does my palette look slightly different each time?+

-Color clustering involves a small amount of randomness in how the initial groupings are picked.
-The result is stable in practice but can vary by 1–2 hex points between runs.
+Color clustering involves a small amount of randomness in the initial groupings.
+The result is stable in practice but can vary by 1 or 2 hex points between runs.